OIT-ADS-Web/lettrics/README.markdown

 This creates a reasonable degradation in case javascript is not available.
 The number will not adjust, but it will state the overall limit to the field.

+When the user exceeds the designated limit, a `.text-error` class will be added to the counter.
+In [Bootstrap 2.3](http://getbootstrap.com/2.3.2/base-css.html#typography), this turns the text red by default.

 ## Contributing

 1. Fork it